Home | Send Feedback | Share on Bluesky |

 asmcrypto.js

 Because I wanted an application that runs on all platforms, I switched to asmcrypto.js, a cryptographic library that is written in JavaScript.
-But in my opinion, the Web Cryptography API is the way to go in the future when all browser supports it and implement a similar set of algorithms.
-In this blog post, you see the performance benefit of the Web Cryptography API, which is implemented natively in the browsers, compared to cryptography libraries written in JavaScript.
+But in my opinion, the Web Cryptography API is the way to go in the future when all browsers support it and implement a similar set of algorithms.
+In this blog post, you can see the performance benefit of the Web Cryptography API, which is implemented natively in the browsers, compared to cryptography libraries written in JavaScript.
 If you are interested, here is the source code of the Todo app written with the Web Cryptography API.
 It works on Chrome (also Chrome on macOS) and Android.

 App